 If it's charging, you should remove it from the charger.
 Check the charging cable and charger.
 If either one is damaged, you need to get a new one.

 It's a bit more complicated with wireless charging as it generates more heat than wired.
 However, that doesn't mean your iPhone will necessarily get hot when charging wirelessly.

 One of the big pain points of wireless charging is that your phone has to be positioned precisely on the wireless charging pad to charge.
 If it's not in the right place, the handset and the charger will duel it out, causing the phone and the charger to produce excessive heat without actually charging your device.

 If your iPhone or the wireless charger is overheating, remove it first, and allow some time for both the charging unit and your phone to cool down.
 When the temperature drops to a normal state, try to put the phone on the charging unit and make sure it's charging.
 You may need to check it from time to time AS charging may stop if the iPhone vibrates and moves from the central position.

 Wireless charging sound like nonsense?
 Don't worry.
 Magnetic wireless charging is more user friendly.
 With magnets, your iPhone (like the magnetic iPhone 12 or other iPhones with magnetic cases) will attach to the charging unit and automatically align to charge.
 It's even more care-free than charging through a cable.

 Furthermore, magnetic wireless chargers could be a better solution to fix overheating issues.
 Some magnetic wireless chargers have built-in fans to dissipate heat during charging, which traditional wired chargers don't.

-More often than not, it's many factors, not just one, that contribute to an overheating iPhone.
-Sometimes, it's hard to identify which part of your iPhone heats up or where the heat comes from.
+More often than not, it's many factors, not just one, that contribute to why your phone gets hot.
+Sometimes, it's hard to identify which part of your iPhone gets hot or where the heat comes from.
 All phones get hot, but you can keep your phone from continually overheating by following the steps above.